top of page

 Our program offers a network of fellow educators, resources and partners that can support your journey.
 When you’re ready we can guide you through the self-assessment which offers many pathways toward a more sustainable and just community.

-Schools in Alliance districts, Title 1 schools, or schools that provide free and reduced priced lunch to 60% or more of their student population have the opportunity for additional support.
-This may include one-on-one assistance in completing the self-assessment, setting goals and tracking progress, as well as financial support for staff professional development and access to COEEA mini-grants.
+Schools in Alliance districts, Title 1 schools, or schools that provide free/reduced lunch to 60% or more of their student population have the opportunity for additional support.
+This may include assistance in completing the Self-Assessment Tracking Tool, setting goals and measuring progress, as well as financial support for professional development or access to mini-grants.

 gls-levels